What is the difference between Upstream and Downstream in Oil and Gas?

 It does not fit the risk profile or asset complexity of the other segments of the oil and gas industry.

-Upstream and downstream segments react differently to oil prices.
-For upstream, oil prices represent revenue, money coming in.
 The more you can get for each barrel of oil pulled out of the ground the better.

-Conversely, oil is an expense for downstream refining and petrochemical operations.
 These downstream operators buy oil on the open market as feedstock for their processing operations, then hope to sell products to consumers with sufficient margin to cover expenses.
-When oil prices rise these downstream operators have to either raise prices or allow their profit margins to be squeezed.

 A good example of this is what we all see every day at the gas pump.